Jumungus/IT5016-Research-Repository/main1.md

 I find it good when working in IT to almost redo my work once I have gained skills and experience.
 I am going to spend some time studying python chatbots as they can be complex or simple giving me breathing room to expand on my learning.

 ### My Software Project Research & Exploration
+I spent some time looking into diffrent types of chatbots and how/why they are used.

+Common use of chatbots are for customer support on e-commerce websites.

+Some chatbots are advanced virtual assistants like Alexa or Siri who can help you use technology more efficiently and naturally.

 I started by building a very simple chatbot that will just repeat a users prompt.

 <a href="echobot"><img src="https://i.imgur.com/JCFZGZQ.png" title="echobot" /></a>